-Do you remember sitting in your high school geometry class looking through your notes and textbook trying to remember which theorem or postulate to use.
-If you asked me today about theorems and postulates, the only thing I remember is there were a lot of them!
+Do you remember sitting in your high school geometry class, looking through your notes and textbook, trying to remember which theorem or postulate to use?
+If you asked me today about theorems and postulates, I only remember that there were a lot of them!

-Geometry is one of the domains in the Common Core State Standards for Mathematics Kindergarten through fifth grade – so it should NOT be given short shrift.
-But now think about all the geometry vocabulary for shape names, line types, angle types, and the 3D solid shapes!
+Geometry is one of the domains in the Common Core State Standards for Mathematics from Kindergarten through fifth grade – so it should NOT be given short shrift.
+But now, think about all the geometry vocabulary for shape names, line types, angle types, and 3D solid shapes!

-Elementary students can be overwhelmed at the sheer number of words to learn and keep straight in their heads!
-Yet, they NEED this vocabulary to think and reason about geometry.
-Just as we needed all those theorems and postulates to do the work back then!
+Elementary students can be overwhelmed by the sheer number of words to learn and keep straight in their heads!
+Yet, they NEED this vocabulary to think and reason about geometry just as we needed all those theorems and postulates to do the work back then!

-So, as you build conceptual understanding in geometry you simultaneously develop the geometry vocabulary.
+So, as you build a conceptual understanding in geometry, you simultaneously develop the geometry vocabulary.

-Let me explain 3 ways I try to ensure the vocabulary is accessible to my students – but also get it to stick!
+Let me explain three ways I try to ensure the vocabulary is accessible to my students – but also get it to stick!